-25. The Authority continues to "buy in" Internal Audit services from Liverpool City Council.
-Most audit work is carried out in the second part of the year to fit in with the service work demands and provide relevant data for the year.
-At the end of June 2013 no new internal audit reviews have been completed.
+20. The Authority continues to "buy in" Internal Audit services from Liverpool City Council.
+Most audit work is carried out in the second part of the year to fit in with the Service work demands and provide relevant data for the year.
+At the end of September 2013 no new internal audit reviews have been completed although a number have commenced.